Trump says Capital Gazette shooting 'shocked the conscience of our nation'

 Police described the shooting as a "targeted attack."

-The suspect, Jarrod Ramos, 38, stormed into the newsroom Thursday afternoon with a shotgun and smoke grenades that he used when he entered the building, officials said.
+The suspect, Jarrod Ramos, 38, stormed into the newsroom Thursday afternoon with a shotgun and smoke grenades, officials said.
 Police were notified about an active shooter at the newspaper around 2:40 p.m. and arrived to the scene within 30 seconds, authorities said.

 Officials said there was no exchange of gunfire between the gunman and police.